robmasocco/AOS-TAG/ideas.md

 # MODULE PARAMETERS

-Consider adding anything you might need to debug this module.

 - System call numbers (one pseudofile each) (read-only).
 - Device driver major number (read-only).
 - Max number of active instances (configurable at insertion but checked: must not drop below 256) (read-only).